dineshigdd/ai110-module3show-musicrecommendersimulation-starter/README.md

 - **Tiny catalog** — 18 songs.
 Real systems operate on millions.

-- **Unused features** — valence, and danceability are loaded but never scored, leaving signal on the table.
+- **Unused features** — valence and danceability are loaded but never scored, leaving signal on the table.

 ---